TAS for VMs Overview

 Open-source software provides the basis for TAS for VMs, which is the VMware distribution of Cloud Foundry Application Runtime software for hosting apps.
 VMware offers additional commercial features, enterprise services, support, documentation, certificates, and other value-adds.

-The following diagram shows open source Cloud Foundry components in gray and commercial features available with TAS for VMs in teal:
+The following diagram shows open source Cloud Foundry components in blue and commercial features available with TAS for VMs in green:

 View a larger version of this diagram.